Seizures

 Focal seizures

-Focal seizures result from abnormal electrical activity in one area of your brain.
-Focal seizures can occur with or without loss of consciousness:
+Focal seizures result from electrical activity in one area of the brain.
+This type of seizure can happen with or without passing out, called losing consciousness.

-- Focal seizures with impaired awareness.
+Focal seizures with impaired awareness.
 These seizures involve a change or loss of consciousness or awareness that feels like being in a dream.
-You may seem awake, but you stare into space and do not respond normally to your environment or you perform repetitive movements.
-These may include hand rubbing, mouth movements, repeating certain words or walking in circles.
-You may not remember the seizure or even know that it occurred.
+During these types of seizures, people may seem awake.
+But they stare into space and don't respond to anything around them.

-- Focal seizures without loss of consciousness.
-These seizures may alter emotions or change the way things look, smell, feel, taste or sound, but you don't lose consciousness.
-You may suddenly feel angry, joyful or sad.
-Some people have nausea or unusual feelings that are difficult to describe.
-These seizures may also result in difficulty speaking, involuntary jerking of a body part, such as an arm or a leg, and spontaneous sensory symptoms such as tingling, dizziness and seeing flashing lights.
+During these types of seizures, people may feel angry, joyful or sad.
+Some people have nausea or odd feelings that are hard to describe.
+These seizures may cause trouble speaking and jerking of a body part such as an arm or a leg.
+They also may cause sudden symptoms such as tingling, dizziness and seeing flashing lights.

 Generalized seizures